NWP continues to inform its members of potential opportunities in the future recovery of Ukraine’s essential infrastructure.

 The Minister for Foreign Trade and Development Cooperation of the Netherlands, Mrs Liesje Schreinemacher, attended the Ukraine Recovery Conference in Lugano.
 She expressed solidarity on behalf of the Netherlands and contributed to the discussions of Recovery and Development Plan of Ukraine; methods, priorities and principles of the recovery process; social, economic, environmental and infrastructure recovery from the military conflict, and others.
 In her speech, Mrs. Liesje Schreinemacher announced that the Government of the Netherlands has made EUR 200 million, on top of the previous EUR 140 million, available to help cover the day-to-day costs of the Ukrainian Government.
 Furthermore, the Minister reiterated that while active reconstruction of infrastructure is not possible in Ukraine due to regular shelling and foreign occupation, the international community must be prepared to act rapidly as soon as peace has been established.

-The National Recovery Plan provides a glimpse of potential opportunities for the Dutch water sector as well.
+The National Recovery Plan provides a glimpse of potential opportunities for the Dutch water sector to become involved in the areas of needs in the restoration and reconstruction process as well.
 For example, a deep overview of recovery programmes lists the following projects with an approximate implementation timeframe from 2023 to 2032:

 8.2.
 Agri: Build 1 mha irrigation system in compliance with EU directives